bevacqua/dragula/readme.markdown

   revertOnSpill: false,              // spilling will put the element back where it was dragged from, if this is true
   removeOnSpill: false,              // spilling will `.remove` the element, if this is true
   mirrorContainer: document.body,    // set the element that gets mirror elements appended
   ignoreInputTextSelection: true,    // allows users to select input text, see details below
   slideFactorX: 0,                   // allows users to select the amount of movement on the X axis before it is considered a drag instead of a click
   slideFactorY: 0,                   // allows users to select the amount of movement on the Y axis before it is considered a drag instead of a click
-});
+  noShadow: false                    // no visual aid shadow is used });
 ```